 We can only be successful in keeping children safe online if we work with parents to ensure the e-Safety message is consistent.
 It is important that parents speak to their children about how they can keep safe and behave appropriately online.

-Mr Tucker and Miss Rogers are the school’s ICT leaders and take responsibility for overseeing e-safety issues in school.
+Mr Tucker is the school’s ICT leaders and take responsibility for overseeing e-safety issues in school.
 Annually, during Safer Internet Week SCPS will hold an e-safety evening for parents to offer support, advice and any new updates with regard to specific apps and games.
 The school newsletter and facebook site will also offer advice and tips.

 It’s essential to be realistic - banning the internet or technology will not work and it often makes a child less likely to report a problem.
 Education around safe use is essential.

 CEOP (The Child Exploitation and Online Protection Centre) delivers a multi-agency service dedicated to tackling the abuse and exploitation of children in the real and ‘e’ world.
 Often it is referred to as an online 999.
 By clicking on the button, young people and parents can get advice on a range of issues such as viruses, hacking and dealing with bullying online.